 Ah, Summer Solstice!
 The longest day of the year; the beginning of full-on summer weather.
-This is the Wiccan celebration of Midsummer, or Litha.
+This is the Wiccan celebration of Midsummer,

 There is a fundamental shift in the Power of the Wheel at this time.
 The Life Force has been growing since Yule, and has reached its peak by the Summer Solstice.
 Now this Power begins to ebb.